 Students should contact faculty members in their area of interest to determine what coursework would be required based on their individual background.

-Application fees can not be waived.
+CEE does not waive application fees.
 Applications are not processed until the application fee has been received.

 The GRE is not required for admission.
 However, individual faculty members may request GRE scores for funding decisions.

 TOEFL/IELTS (and/or) Duolingo official test scores are required.